 The four projects shown here are the result of the recently concluded vision42design competition that aimed to rethink one of the most iconic streets in the world—42nd street in Midtown Manhattan.
 The aim of the competition was to increase interest in and gain support for a river-to-river, auto-free light rail boulevard on 42nd Street.
 The competition intended to encourage architects, planners, and urban designers from around the world to develop creative proposals for remaking this important but noisy, traffic-clogged thoroughfare into an enhanced, world-class pedestrian environment served by a modern low-floor surface light rail tram.
 All entrants were asked to utilize the potential of the boulevard to inspire New Yorkers and its elected officials to transform the street into a model for a 21st century live/work space and transportation corridor.
 The Architect’s Newspaper and The Institute for Rational Urban Mobility organized the competition.
-You can vote on your favorite vision42design project here.
+You can

 From Infrastructure to Urban Renewal

 Paris and Nantes, France

 This proposal integrates with the existing transportation network, both at a city and regional scale, allowing for easier access to Midtown, especially from working class residential areas.
 It involves local communities and organizations through the planning process and creates grounds for public expression, free speech, and world transformation through a large urban square in front of the United Nations.
 The proposal brings the Bryant Park green space into the urban streetscape and links existing green corridors and neighborhoods.
 It creates a new economy at a pedestrian level and allows up-zoning practices in particular locations in order to involve landlords in the planning process.